jbellsey/redux-model-utils/docs/actions.md

    the parameters defined in `params`.
 The return value of your thunk is passed back to the caller, to make it easy to chain promises.

-* `code`: optionally indicate the action code to be used for this action.
+* `actionType`: optionally indicate the action type (string) to be used for this action.
    See the discussion above.

 * `private`: a boolean.
 If true, the action will be marked as private, and included in the object returned by `severPrivateActions`, as described above.